 - In addition to the Manchester application process, please complete the Supplementary Information Form and return to the school office by the 15th of January.
 This is essential in aiding us apply our oversubscription criteria list listed in our admissions policy.

-Occasionally places become available during the year and families wishing to register their interest in a place at Sacred Heart should contact the school office by phone on 0161-998-3419 or by email firstname.lastname@example.org
+Occasionally places become available during the year and families wishing to register their interest in a place at Sacred Heart should contact the school office by phone on 0161-998-3419 during the hours of 11am and 2pm or by email firstname.lastname@example.org

 An application can be made for a place for a child at any time outside the admission round and the child will be admitted where there are available places.
 An application should be made to the school by completing the in-year admissions application form and returning it to email@example.com.